benders5e/benders5e/airbender.md

 #### Gust
 *Cost: 3 chi*
-You create violent gusts of air that reach out in a circle centered on you with radius equal to your normal bending range.
+You create violent gusts of air in a circle centered on you with radius equal to your normal bending range.
 Each creature in the area must make a Dexterity saving throw or be knocked prone (the DC is 8 + proficiency modifier + your airbending modifier) and any non-spiritual clouds are dispelled.

 Non-airbenders in the area, regardless of whether they succeeded on the saving throw or not, have disadvantage of Dexterity saving throws until the start of your next turn, at which point the gust ends.